-- iv.
+- i.
+Must meet CDBG-DR eligibility requirements - ii.
+Must be located within the city limits of Houston, except in certain cases where the City and County partner on projects that provide housing - iii.
+At a minimum, 51 percent of the contiguous units rehabilitated or developed may be reserved for a lien period for LMI households earning 80 percent or less of the AMFI at affordable rents. - iv.
+Affordability Restrictions - 1.
+Developments will have a minimum affordability period and loan term of 20 years. - v.
 Any substantial rehabilitation, as defined by 24 CFR 5.100, or new construction of a building with more than four rental units will include installation of broadband infrastructure, as required.
-Developments may include more than one property, such as with a scattered site rental development. - v.
-Property owners receiving disaster assistance that triggers the flood insurance purchase requirement have a statutory responsibility to notify any transferee of the requirement to obtain and maintain flood insurance in writing and to maintain such written notification in the documents evidencing the transfer of the property, and the transferring owner may be liable if he or she fails to do so. - vi.
+Developments may include more than one property, such as with a scattered site rental development. - vi.
+Property owners receiving disaster assistance that triggers the flood insurance purchase requirement have a statutory responsibility to notify any transferee of the requirement to obtain and maintain flood insurance in writing and to maintain such written notification in the documents evidencing the transfer of the property, and the transferring owner may be liable if he or she fails to do so. - vii.
 Section 582 of the National Flood Insurance Reform Act of 1994, as amended, (42 U.S.C.
 5154a) prohibits flood disaster assistance in certain circumstances.
 In general, it provides that no Federal disaster relief assistance made available in a flood disaster area may be used to make a payment (including any loan assistance payment) to a person for "repair, replacement, or restoration" for damage to any personal, residential, or commercial property if that person at any time has received Federal flood disaster assistance that was conditioned on the person first having obtained flood insurance under applicable Federal law and the person has subsequently failed to obtain and maintain flood insurance as required under applicable Federal law on such property.
-No disaster assistance may be provided for the repair, replacement, or restoration of a property to a person who has failed to meet this requirement. - vii.
+No disaster assistance may be provided for the repair, replacement, or restoration of a property to a person who has failed to meet this requirement. - viii.
 Applicable elevation requirements will apply to development and rehabilitation. - f.
-National Objective: LMI benefit - g.
-Property Types: Small rental properties of one to seven rental units under common ownership. - h.
+National Objective: LMI benefit

+- g.
+Property Types: Small rental properties of one to seven rental units under common ownership.

+- h.
 Project Selection: Projects will be selected through an application or NOFA/RFP process.
 The application or NOFA/RFP will clearly establish the process and acceptance period, threshold criteria (including applicable building codes), selection criteria, and the award process.
 Selected projects must be completed within 18 months of the effective date of the contract, unless otherwise extended by GLO.
 Project selection criteria and process information will be established in the program guidelines.
-The selection criteria will likely include, but is not limited to, the following: - a.
-Housing types - b.
-Organizational experience - c.
-Project location information - d.
-Financial analysis i.
-Timeframe: The proposed program start date is immediately after HUD's approval of this action plan amendment.
-The proposed end date is 5 years from the program start date.
+The selection criteria will likely include, but is not limited to, the following:

+- a.
+Housing types

+- b.
+Organizational experience

+- c.
+Project location information

+- d.
+Financial analysis

-For new construction, applications or proposals providing housing to certain populations, including but not limited to permanent supportive housing, Section 811, previously homeless persons, or extremely low-income households, will be prioritized.
+Applications or proposals providing housing to certain populations, including but not limited to permanent supportive housing, Section 811, previously homeless persons, or extremely low-income households, will be prioritized.